 Unbilled revenue included in contract assets represents the Group's right to receive consideration for work completed but not yet claimed because the right to receive the consideration is conditional upon satisfaction by the customers on the contract work completed by the Group.
 The contract assets are transferred to trade receivables when the rights become unconditional.

-The decrease in contract assets is due to the decrease in average contract sum of projects engaged during the year.
+The decrease in contract assets is due to the recovery of unbilled revenue during the year.